 A footpath in the Botanical Gardens leads through the Chinese, Japanese, and First Nations Gardens in the annual festival of lights.
 From September 8 to October 31, brilliant colors and delicate silk lanterns are set ablaze in this work of art.

-Number Three: Embark on a Pirate Adventure at the Musée Point-à-Callière
+Number Four: Embark on a Pirate Adventure at the Musée Point-à-Callière

 Discover the sailors that ventured the St. Lawrence River in the days of the New France and embark on an adventure that takes place on a privateer ship at Musée Point-à-Callière.
 The Pirates or Privateers? exhibit tests children’s physical and intellectual skills all while letting them live out their wildest dreams.
 Musée Point-à-Callière is also home to other permanent exhibitions showcasing Montréal’s history and archaeology as well as three to four temporary exhibits every year.
 It’s extremely interactive and family-focused.

-Number Four: Play Outdoors at Mount Royal Park
+Number Five: Play Outdoors at Mount Royal Park

 Located in the heart of Montreal, Mount Royal is a classic destination to go cross-country skiing, snowshoeing, or winter biking.
 For an added dose of family-fun, you can also go tubing right by Beaver Lake.
 Athena and I chose a short hike to the lookout for spectacular vistas.
 We couldn’t leave without tubing at Beaver Lake either.
 It was Athena’s favorite day in the city.

-Number Five: Hone your Artistic Skills at Montreal Museum of Fine Arts
+Number Six: Hone your Artistic Skills at Montreal Museum of Fine Arts

 The Montreal Museum of Fine Arts comprises paintings, sculptures, graphic arts, photographs and decorative art objects displayed in four pavilions: the Jean-Noël Desmarais Pavilion (international art), the Michal and Renata Hornstein Pavilion (world cultures), the Liliane and David M. Stewart Pavilion (decorative arts and design) and the Claire and Marc Bourgie Pavilion (Quebec and Canadian art).
 It’s the most visited art museum in Canada and we can attest to why.
 Not only does it house stunning works of art, but there are a variety of programs and activities that offer unique experiences for the whole family.
 Athena and I participated in a drop-in watercolor art class where we created our own pieces of art that we could take home.

-Number Six: Test Your Aerial Course Limits at Voiles en Voiles
+Number Seven: Test Your Aerial Course Limits at Voiles en Voiles

 Voiles en Voiles is a family adventure park offering aerial courses, climbing, and many other outdoor activities in the world of pirate ships located in the Old Port of Montreal.
 Regardless of age, Voiles en Voiles offers something to test your aerial course limits.
 If you’re feeling extra ambitious, give one of their Double Black Diamond courses a try.
 I guarantee you’ll be challenged.